ISDB-T International: Technical facts

 a) Modulation: BST-OFDM (Band Segmented Transmission-Orthogonal Frequency Division Multiplexing).

 b) Frequency Band: VHF or UHF, according to the country implementation strategy.
-UHF is a very affordable band once it is possible to implement digital services in current UHF "spaces" in broadcasting spectrum while analog services are still running in "jammed" VHF band.
-After digital TV implementation rollout is finished and analog signal is cut off, then VHF can be used for other services or even to expand digital services to more broadcasters.
-Japan, Philippines, and Brazil have chosen UHF.
-Peru, Argentina, Chile and Venezuela are in implementation design phase, so the band to be used was not defined.
+UHF is a very affordable band once it is possible to implement digital services in current UHF "spaces" in broadcasting spectrum, while analog services are still running in the "jammed" VHF band.
+After the digital TV implementation rollout is finished and the analog signal is cut off, VHF can be used for other services or even to expand digital services to more broadcasters.
+Japan, the Philippines, and Brazil have chosen UHF.
+Peru, Argentina, Chile, and Venezuela are in the implementation design phase, so the band to be used was not defined.

-The ISDB system can also work based in cable or satellite transmission (ISDB-C and ISDB-S) using appropriate frequency band, but these standards are outside the scope of this article.
+The ISDB system can also work based on cable or satellite transmission (ISDB-C and ISDB-S) using an appropriate frequency band, but these standards are outside the scope of this article.